Volunteer in Spain

 8:30 PM Dinner at the volunteer accommodation.
 After dinner you will have the remainder of the evening free to relax and use as you wish.
 Please note this schedule will vary depending on the needs of your particular project.

-Volunteers are accommodated in a dormitory style apartment in central Madrid.
-The apartment can accommodate up to 15 volunteers and you should expect to share a room with up to 5 other volunteers of the same gender.
-The apartment has shared bathrooms equipped with western style toilets and showers.
-Bedding is provided for each volunteer, however you are required to bring your own towel.
-There are staff who clean the apartment throughout the week however volunteers are required to keep their rooms tidy.
-The accommodation is equipped with free Wi-Fi which volunteers are able to use.
+Volunteers are accommodated in a dormitory style house in central Madrid.
+The house can accommodate up to 36 volunteers, and you can expect to share a room with between 4 – 8 other volunteers of the same gender.
+The house has shared bathrooms equipped with western style toilets and showers.
+Bedding is provided for each volunteer; however, you are required to bring your own towel.
+There are two Accommodation Managers (one male, one female) who live onsite, who are responsible for maintaining rules and order within the volunteer accommodation.

 From Monday to Friday, volunteers are provided with three meals per day (breakfast, lunch and dinner).
 Breakfast and lunch are self-serve at the volunteer accommodation with ingredients provided for volunteers to prepare their own breakfast and lunch as needed.
 Cereals, fruit, toast, eggs, milk, juice and coffee will be provided for breakfast, while vegetables, rice, and some protein will be available for volunteers to prepare their lunch.
 A cooked meal will be provided to all volunteers for dinner.
 As eating out is common and affordable in Spain, volunteers will need to inform the local team on a daily basis if they will be present for meals.
 During the weekend, a self-serve breakfast will still be available to volunteers at the accommodation, however lunch and dinner is not provided over the weekend.
 Tap water is fine to drink in Spain, however bottled water is readily available if you prefer and you should budget approximately US$10 per week for this.